 In the next few weeks, Mai reveled in her new autonomy and freedom, not “to do reckless crazy things” but to be “able to listen to myself and honor my own decisions.

-Over the next four years, Mai found herself taking advantage of some of those small college experiences she was yearning for as a major in the Department of Biochemistry.
+Over the next four years, Mai found herself taking advantage of some of those small college experiences she was yearning for as a major in the Department of Biochemistry and Biophysics.
 She also consciously expanded her circle of influence to root her academic studies in real-world research and volunteering.

 As a freshman, Mai began working in Arup Indra’s skin disease lab in the College of Pharmacy, researching how skin responds to ultraviolet radiation, melanoma and wound healing.
 She continued her research for four years, work which laid the foundation for her senior thesis: new ways to approach wound care stemming from an understanding of underlying biochemical reactions and new technologies such as nanofiber sutures.